Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/reference_models/geo/README.md

  - vincenty.py: precise methods for deriving geodesic between two points in the earth modeled as ellipsoid
  - testutils.py: miscellaneous utility routines for test

+The geo databases (NED, NLCD and ITU) default locations are specified in the CONFIG.py file to point to upper level folders:
+ - data/geo/ned/
+ - data/geo/nlcd/
+ - data/itu/

+ Modify the CONFIG.py file if using other locations.